IEEE-PES-TF-Cloud4PowerGrid/cloud_adoption_tutorials/managing_ders_at_scale/README.md

 This tutorial demonstrates a ***simplistic case*** of aggregating Distributed Energy Resources (DERs) and managing them at scale for wholesale electricity market bidding.

 The solution meets the following requirements
-* Connect to distributed energy resources (DERs) at scale
+* Connect to heterogenous distributed energy resources (DERs) at scale
 * Collect device measurements such as power output and run time every 5 min (minimum req: 5 min, most RT energy markets settle every 5 min)
 * Keep data for 5 year for auditing and forensic purpose
 * Analyze data via structured queries on-demand and periodically
 * Visualize data thru charts on dashboard
-* Identify the time slots when the aggregated capacity >= 100 kW
+* Identify the time slots when the aggregated capacity >= 100 kW (minimum size requirement for aggregation DERs in market participation)
 * Keep the cost low
 * Anomaly detection and automatic notification
 * Back up data in a different geographic region

+## Caveat
+The solution is neither a utility prototype nor an abstraction of any vendor's offering (not even close).
+It is just intended to showcase how a cloud native design is capable of addressing the business needs involved in DER aggregation and management.

 ## Solution Architecture Diagram
 ![solution arch diagram](docs/managing_ders_at_scale_soln_arch.png?raw=true "Solution Architecture for Cloud-based DER Aggregation and Management")
+### Service Used
+* AWS IoT Core
+* AWS IoT Greengrass
+* AWS Kinesis (alternative: AWS MSK, i.e.,AWS Managed Streaming for Apache Kafka)
+* AWS Glue
+* AWS S3
+* AWS Athena
+* AWS QuickSight
+* AWS SNS
+* AWS KMS
+* AWS CloudWatch
+* AWS CloudTrail
+* AWS IAM

 ## Dashboard
 ### Charts of Unaggregated Metrics